ailispaw/rio-barge/README.md

 > Rio is a user oriented end-to-end container solution with a focus on keeping containers simple and combating the current trend of complexity.

-This repo creates the Standalone mode Rio environment on [Barge](https://github.com/bargees/barge-os) with [Vagrant](https://www.vagrantup.com/) locally and instantly.
+This repo creates the Rio environment on [Barge](https://github.com/bargees/barge-os) with [Vagrant](https://www.vagrantup.com/) locally and instantly.

 ## Requirements